-The course is delivered as lectures.
-Integral to the lectures are problems that the students need to solve in order to obtain the full benefit of the lectures.
+The course is delivered in the form of lectures.
+Integral to the lectures are problems that the students need to solve in order to fully benefit from the lectures.

-The student is expected to use 280 hours completing this course:
+Students are expected to use 280 hours to complete the course:

 2. Preparing for lectures: 130 hours.

 3. Working on end-of-chapter problems / previous exams: 100 hours.

 |Financial statement analysis and security valuation (MØA220_2)||10|